kdeldycke/kevin-deldycke-blog/content/pages/about.md

 a French-speaking audience.

 This blog was previously titled *coolkevmen*.
-This is the nickname under which I appear in the creadits of the [All Cool Hits](http://coolcavemen.com/disc/all-cool-hits/) album, by my friends the [Cool Cavemen](http://coolcavemen.com).
+This is the nickname under which I appear in the credits of the [All Cool Hits](http://coolcavemen.com/disc/all-cool-hits/) album, by my friends the [Cool Cavemen](http://coolcavemen.com).